mrparkers/terraform-provider-keycloak/docs/resources/openid_client.md

 - `service_accounts_enabled` - (Optional) When `true`, the OAuth2 Client Credentials grant will be enabled for this client.
 Defaults to `false`.
 - `frontchannel_logout_enabled` - (Optional) When `true`, frontchannel logout will be enabled for this client.
 Specify the url with `frontchannel_logout_url`.
 Defaults to `false`.
 - `frontchannel_logout_url` - (Optional) The frontchannel logout url.
 This is applicable only when `frontchannel_logout_enabled` is `true`.
-- `valid_redirect_uris` - (Optional) A list of valid URIs a browser is permitted to redirect to after a successful login or logout.
+- `valid_redirect_uris` - (Optional) A list of valid URIs a browser is permitted to redirect to after a successful login.
 Simple wildcards in the form of an asterisk can be used here.
 This attribute must be set if either `standard_flow_enabled` or `implicit_flow_enabled` is set to `true`.
 - `web_origins` - (Optional) A list of allowed CORS origins.
 To permit all valid redirect URIs, add `+`.
 Note that this will not include the `*` wildcard.
 To permit all origins, explicitly add `*`."
+- `valid_post_logout_redirect_uris` - (Optional) A list of valid URIs a browser is permitted to redirect to after a successful logout.
+To permit all valid redirect URIs, add `+`.
+Note that this will not include the `*` wildcard.
+To permit all origins, explicitly add `*`.
 - `root_url` - (Optional) When specified, this URL is prepended to any relative URLs found within `valid_redirect_uris`, `web_origins`, and `admin_url`.
 NOTE: Due to limitations in the Keycloak API, when the `root_url` attribute is used, the `valid_redirect_uris`, `web_origins`, and `admin_url` attributes will be required.
 - `admin_url` - (Optional) URL to the admin interface of the client.
 - `base_url` - (Optional) Default URL to use when the auth server needs to redirect or link back to the client.